 The administration’s handling of the vaccination process will be the subject of an oversight hearing on Thursday by a legislative committee.
 The Senate cochair of the panel, Democrat Joanne Comerford, said that Tate’s claims underscored the need for the Legislature to dig into the problems with the rollout.

 “It increased the need to ask these questions directly of the Baker administration,” said Comerford.
 “I am surprised that the tech company that’s interfacing with the state’s infrastructure didn’t have the information that a million or so folks were about to be told that they were eligible for a much coveted vaccine.”

 Hiawatha Bray can be reached at firstname.lastname@example.org.
-Follow him on Twitter @GlobeTechLab.
+Follow him @GlobeTechLab.
 Travis Andersen can be reached at email@example.com.
-Follow him on Twitter @TAGlobe.
 Emily Sweeney can be reached at firstname.lastname@example.org.
-Follow her on Twitter @emilysweeney.
+Follow her @emilysweeney and on Instagram @emilysweeney22.